WHAT IS THE PHILOSOPHY AND MISSION OF CAMP BAUERCREST?

 Many families begin looking at overnight camp as early as first grade.
 We are happy to address this with you individually, as it is such a personal decision and not a one-size-fits-all answer!

-IS THERE A CAMP HANDBOOK THAT EXPLAINS THE RULES, POLICIES AND PROCEDURES OF THE CAMP; IN ADDITION TO TELLING ME WHAT I SHOULD PACK?
+IS THERE A CAMP HANDBOOK THAT EXPLAINS THE RULES, POLICIES AND PROCEDURES OF THE CAMP?

 Our camp handbook can be found here.

-CAN WE VISIT AND TOUR THE CAMP DURING THE CAMPING SEASON AND OFF-SEASON?
+CAN WE VISIT AND TOUR THE CAMP WHILE CAMP IS IN SESSION?
+HOW ABOUT DURING THE OFF-SEASON?

 CAN WE ARRANGE A HOME VISIT TO MEET THE CAMP DIRECTOR OR OTHER ADMINISTRATION AND STAFF?

 YES!!!
-To make it more convenient for you, and also more comfortable for your son, Ken and Stacy would be thrilled to arrange a visit to your home to talk about camp and answer any questions your family has.
+To make it more convenient for you, and also more comfortable for your son, Ken and Stacy would be thrilled to arrange a visit to your home during the off-season to talk about camp and answer any questions your family has.
+Click here for in-season and off-season contact information.

 DOES BAUERCREST OFFER ANY SCHOLARSHIP SUBSIDIES TO CAMPERS?